-Organizations will also need to add a Do Not Sell button on the website’s cookie banner and homepage and ensure this request is fulfilled by providing two or more designated methods for submitting requests, including at least a toll-free phone number and a website (if the business has a website).
+Organizations now also need to add a Do Not Sell button on the website’s cookie banner and homepage and ensure this request is fulfilled by providing two or more designated methods for submitting requests, including at least a toll-free phone number and a website (if the business has a website).
 These actions should be detailed and documented to demonstrate full compliance with the CCPA.

-Businesses will also need to educate their consumers on the information they are collecting, with whom it is being shared with, why it is being shared, and how it is being used.
+Businesses also must educate their consumers on the information they are collecting, with whom it is being shared with, why it is being shared, and how it is being used.
 By explaining the implications of opting out of the sale of personal information (i.e., the consumer might not receive relevant discounts or pertinent educational information), consumers might be more likely to opt in.

-Furthermore, businesses will need to evaluate their relationships with third-party service providers, like marketing and advertising companies, to gain a better understanding of how they are using the consumer personal information that is shared with them and if these practices align with the CCPA.
+Furthermore, businesses need to evaluate their relationships with third-party service providers, like marketing and advertising companies, to gain a better understanding of how they are using the consumer personal information that is shared with them and if these practices align with the CCPA.
 It is likely that some contracts will need to be updated to ensure data is only being used for the needs expressed by the business.

 Collective consumer insights are more valuable to many companies than any individual commercial transaction, but the CCPA is attempting to ensure consumers have the right to decide how businesses can use their personal information.
 Yet, despite the approaching compliance deadline, it is uncertain what far-reaching effects the CCPA will have on online advertisers and digital marketing strategies.
 But those businesses that take the steps to put the necessary requirements and individual privacy rights in place and educate their consumers about why they need to share their personal information in order to better serve them will not only promote compliance, but also potentially increase opt-in rates.

 We will continue to monitor the CCPA’s Do Not Sell rule and its amendments and will provide updates as more guidance is given.